RubenWerdmuller/minikube-workshop/README.md

 What will we be doing?

+1. We'll kickstart Minikube and test it out a bit
-1. We'll be creating a front-end and API that can talk to each other 🗣⋆.ೃ࿔*
+2. We'll be creating a front-end and API that can talk to each other 🗣⋆.ೃ࿔*
-2. We'll kickstart Minikube and test it out a bit
 3. We'll containerize the API and see if we can reach the API using Minikube
 4. And last but not least, we'll attempt giving the front-end up in Minikube

-## 1. Prerequisites
+## Prerequisites

-We'll start out by creating the applications and create working `Docker images` for these.

 To run everything we'll want: